 This river cruise isn’t all about sightseeing though.
 At your own table, you will be brought a wonderful meal.

-A great idea:Take to the Thames on a lunch cruise with City Cruises.
+Something to consider:Take to the Thames on a lunch cruise with City Cruises.
 Combine sightseeing from the river with a tasty two-course lunch with tea and coffee.

 Thames afternoon tea cruise